rakshith0609/rakshith-vsd_hdp/README.md

 ![image](https://user-images.githubusercontent.com/112770970/235886466-a4f18b1d-71aa-41ec-841b-d50a71600d88.png)

 - It can be seen from the even though the W/L ratio remains 2.6 for both the plots, Id is slightly different.
 Short channel transistor characteristics has more linearity than the long channel one.

+**Velocity Saturation**

+- At higher electric fields, the electrons velocity becomes constant.
+- This happens in short channel as the electric field strengh increases due to reduced channel length.

+**VTC**

+- Used to calculate the delay tables for STA.
+- The plot of Vout vs Vin in CMOS inverter.

 ## Day_12